mjhea0/mjhea0.github.com/source/_posts/2016-09-12-testing-node-and-express.markdown

 ## Test Structure

 With that complete, let's look at the current test structure.
-In the "src" directory, you'll notice a "test" directory, which as you probably guessed contains the test specs.
+In the project root, you'll notice a "test" directory, which as you probably guessed contains the test specs.
 Two sample tests have been created, plus there is some basic configuration set up for [JSHint](https://github.com/jshint/jshint) and [JSCS](http://jscs.info/) so that the code is linted against the style config and conventions defined in the *.jscsrc*  and *jshintrc* files, respectively.

 Run the tests: